Wehrmacht: Military operational legacy

 Immediately following the end of the war, many were quick to dismiss the Wehrmacht due to its failures and claim allied superiority.
-However, historians have since reevaluated the Wehrmacht in terms of fighting power and tactics, giving it a more favorable assessment, with some calling it one of the best in the world, partly due to its ability to regularly inflict higher losses than it received, while it fought outnumbered and outgunned.
+However, historians have since reevaluated the Wehrmacht in terms of fighting power and tactics, giving it a more favourable assessment, with some calling it one of the best in the world, partly due to its ability to regularly inflict higher losses than it received, while it fought outnumbered and outgunned.

 Israeli military historian Martin van Creveld, who attempted to examine the military force of the Wehrmacht in a purely military context, concluded: "The German army was a superb fighting organization.
 In point of morale, elan, troop cohesion and resilience, it probably had no equal among twentieth century armies."
 German historian Rolf-Dieter Müller comes to the following conclusion: "In the purely military sense [...] you can indeed say that the impression of a superior fighting force rightly exists.
 The proverbial efficiency was even greater than previously thought, because the superiority of the opponent was much higher than at that time German officers suspected.
 The analysis of Russian archive files finally gives us a clear picture in this regard."
 Strategic thinker and professor Colin S. Gray believed that the Wehrmacht possessed outstanding tactical and operational capabilities.
 However, following a number of successful campaigns, German policy began to have victory disease, asking the Wehrmacht to do the impossible.
 The continued use of the Blitzkrieg also led to Soviets learning the tactic and using it against the Wehrmacht.